mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> CM Install Lab
 ## <center> <a name="linux_config_lab"/>Linux Configuration Check

-This checklist uses a [presentation on Slideshare](http://tiny.cloudera.com/7steps) and is a small sample of an install precheck.
+This checklist draws from a [presentation on Slideshare](http://tiny.cloudera.com/7steps).
+It is a small sample of a full install precheck.

-For this lab, show the commands you used and the output for each step in a screenshot.
-Make sure the screenshot includes the host that was used.
+For this lab, complete the steps below.
+Show the commands you used and the output for each step in a separate screenshot.
+Make sure the screenshot indicates the host.

-1. Check swappiness on all your nodes, then set the recommended value
+1. Check vm.swappiness on all your nodes
-    * Set the value to 1 for current and future boots
+    * Set the value to 1 if necessary
-2. Set <code>noatime</code> on DN volumes
+2. Set <code>noatime</code> on your supplementary volumes
-    * For labs, do this on your root volume
-3. Set reserve space for root on DN volumes to 0
+3. Set the reserve space for your supplementary volumes to 0
-    * For labs, do this on your root volume
-4. Check the user resource limits for max file descriptors and processes
+4. Verify the user resource limits for max file descriptors and processes
-5. Test forward and reverse lookups for both file-based and DNS name services
+5. Test forward and reverse host lookups for both file and DNS resolvers
     a.
-Note: <code>/etc/hosts</code>, the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) must be listed first
+Note: In <code>/etc/hosts</code>, the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) must be listed first
     b.
-Note: <code>127.0.0.1</code> **must** resolve to <code>localhost</code>
+Note: The IP address <code>127.0.0.1</code> **must** resolve to then name <code>localhost</code>
 6. Enable nscd
     a.
-Note: consult documentation before [running nscd with SSSD](http://goo.gl/68HTMQ)
+Note: In practice, you should consult your documentation before [integrating  nscd with SSSD](http://goo.gl/68HTMQ)

 ---
 <div style="page-break-after: always;"></div>

 ## <center> CM Install Lab
-## <center> <a name="mysql_replication_lab"/>Deploy MySQL with Replication
+## <center> <a name="mysql_replication_lab"/>Configure MySQL with a Replication Server

 **Plan One**: follow the steps [documented here](http://www.cloudera.com/content/cloudera/en/documentation/core/v5-3-x/topics/cm_ig_mysql.html?scroll=cmig_topic_5_5#cmig_topic_5_5_1_unique_1).<br>
-**Plan Two**: Follow the steps given below.<br>
+**Plan Two**: Follow the steps given below<br>
-**Plan Three**: Do your own thing.
+**Plan Three**: Do your own thing

-**Email the instructors with your intended plan before you start**.
+**Email the instructor(s) with your chosen plan before you start**.

 **Details of Plan Two**

-1. Install MySQL packages on your CM and one other node
+1. Install MySQL 5.5 packages on your CM node and one other
     * <code>mysql</code>
     * <code>mysql-server</code>
     * Download and install [the JDBC connector](http://dev.mysql.com/downloads/connector/j/5.1.html).<p>
 2. Edit your <code>/etc/my.cnf</code> **before** you start MySQL.
-    * The starter file in the course repo is mostly complete/correct.
+    * The starter file in the course repo is not complete!
-    * Mind the settings related to the master and slave roles. <p>
+    * Determine the setting that identifies which server is a master and which is a replica. <p>
-3. Run the <code>mysql_install_db</code> on both nodes before starting the <code>mysqld</code> service<p>
+3. Run the <code>mysql_install_db</code> script on each node before starting the <code>mysqld</code> service<p>
-4. Run <code>/usr/bin/mysql_secure_installation</code> on each node:
+4. Running the <code>/usr/bin/mysql_secure_installation</code> script does the following:
     a.
-Set the root password (and write it down!)
+Sets the root password
     b.
-Remove permissions for anonymous users
+Removes permissions for anonymous users
     c.
-Allow remote login
+Allows remote login
     d.
-Remove the test database
+Removes the test database
     e.
-Reload the privilege table
+Reloads the privileges table into memory
     f.
-Start the mysqld service<p>
+Cycles the mysqld service<p>
-5. On the master, grant replication privileges for all databases:
+5. On the master MySQL node, grant replication privileges for all databases:
     a.
 Log in with <code>mysql -p</code>
     b.
-You will need the FQDN of your replica's host.
+Provide the FQDN of your replica's host.
     c. <code>mysql> **GRANT REPLICATION SLAVE ON \*.\* TO '*user*'@'*FQDN*' IDENTIFIED BY '*password*';**</code>
     d. <code>mysql> **SET GLOBAL binlog_format = 'ROW';** </code>
     e. <code>mysql> **FLUSH TABLES WITH READ LOCK;</code>**<p>
-6. Start another MySQL session.
+6. Start another terminal session and log into to MySQL.
 In the new session, show the master's status:
     a. <code>mysql> **SHOW MASTER STATUS;**</code>
     b.
 Note the file name and byte offset.
 The replica needs this data to sync with the master.
     c.
 Close the second session and remove the lock on the first session.